oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-nonjrf/wlsforocionoke.md

 As we can see, the WebLogic Admin Console and the Jenkins Console have the same IP (hostname): this is the IP of the Private Load Balancer as in the Reference Architecture.
 This Load Balancer balances the traffic across Kubernetes Nodes and subsequently, on each node, an Ingress Controller forwards the traffic to right Pod running respective application (WebLogic Admin Server or Jenkins Master).

-The IP address of the WebLogic Cluster LB URL represents the Public IP address of the Public Load Balancer  in the Reference Architecture.
-This Load Balancer allows incoming Internet traffic to be send to the deployed applications running on WebLogic Managed Server Pods.
+The IP address of the WebLogic Cluster LB URL represents the Public IP address of the Public Load Balancer from the Reference Architecture.
+This Load Balancer allows incoming Internet traffic to be send to deployed applications running on WebLogic Managed Server Pods.